 Optional Hybrid Online/On-campus Program

 STEM students from Universities around the world who are interested in pursuing a MS degree that combines online courses with an on-campus experience should consider the hybrid MS degree.
 The hybrid program requires students to come to Purdue for the second year to finish their course requirements, with the option of completing a thesis.
-The hybrid program is recommended for students considering pursuing a PhD and for international students who would like to experience on-campus life at a top U.S. research university.
+They hybrid program is available to students seeking a concentration in either Applied Economics/Business or Advanced Theory.
+The hybrid program not only offers the advanced theory concentration to students considering pursuing a PhD after completion of the MS degree, but also offers international or domestic students, regardless of concentration, with the opportunity to experience on-campus life at a top U.S. research university.
 Purdue University is rich in diversity; this past year Purdue ranked second in international student enrollment among all public United States colleges and universities.
 Coming to Purdue in the second year is of particular value for students who are preparing for admission into PhD programs in Economics or other advanced degree programs.
 For more information on the hybrid MS degree option, click on the following link: MS hybrid schedule

 Combined Degree Option for Purdue STEM majors